 Though kalarippayattu is a war technique, it is also performed as a part of folk dance.
 The movements and steps of kalarippayattu are derived from various dance forms that also present in some yoga postures.
 This dance takes place with a series of movements with shields and swords where the fighters fight without hurting each other.
 This form of kalarippayattu dance is widely popular in Kerala since it is where the martial arts was 1st originated.

-During the practice of kalarippayattu, men wear long cotton cloth around their waist called the ‘kacha’ and the method of wearing is called ‘Kacha kettal’.
+During the practice of kalarippayattu, Kerala, men wear long cotton cloth around their waist called the ‘kacha’ and the method of wearing is called ‘Kacha kettal’.
 The present-day Kacha used in Kalari is 5 to 6 feet in length and one feet width.
-It is wrapped in a particular method in which gives maximum tightness to the hip and support cover to the naval region.
-Men usually don’t wear anything on their upper body and remain with the ‘kacha’ but women wear a sleeveless cotton top over the ‘kacha’.
+They wrapped it in a particular method.
+It gives maximum tightness to the hip and support cover to the naval region.
+Men rarely wear anything on their upper body and remain with the ‘kacha’.
+But women wear a sleeveless cotton top over the ‘kacha’.

 Every state in India practices different forms of kalarippayattu.
 That is because, in the 7th to 9th century, many small kingdoms wanted to have private armies so they built secret kalaris and trained their capital men the art of kalarippayattu in their own principalities hence the shape and structure of this martial took several spins and now it is practised differently in every state.